suryatresna/sse-sample/README.md

 # Sample Project  SSE

-SSE is  Server Sent Event.
+SSE is a Server-Sent Event.